datasciencecampus/synthgauge/README.md

 The library provides a range of metrics and visualisations for assessing and comparing distributions of features between real and synthetic data.
-At its core is the `Evaluator` class, which provides a consistent interface for applying a range of metrics to the data.
+At its core is the `Evaluator` class, which provides a consistent interface for assessing two sets of data.
 By creating several `Evaluator` instances, you can easily evaluate synthetic data generated from a range of methods in a consistent and comparable manner.

 ## Privacy vs. Utility
 :lock: vs. :bar_chart: